HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 We can similarly see an increase in the median Lighthouse score by page rank with an increase in the percentage of pages.
 It is a smaller improvement than it was between 2020 and 2021 and the 2023 Web Almanac wasn't produced, so there is a 1% increase for two years.
-However, it is also worth noting that the Lighthouse score is leveraging axe, which has increased its tests to align more with [WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/).
+However, it is also worth noting that the Lighthouse score is leveraging axe, which has increased its tests to align more with <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/">WCAG 2.2</a>.

 Looking at the most common errors with most improved Lighthouse Tests, it is possible to see which parts of the Lighthouse audit improved the most.
 Although far from perfect, we are seeing advancements.